splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

    .. note:: If your application uses CocoaPods, import the iOS RUM package into your main app.
 If you import the package into your Pods project, the dependency might disappear when you recreate the project.

-4. Deploy the changes to your application.
+2. Deploy the changes to your application.

 .. _rum-ios-crash-reporting:

 Activate crash reporting
 -------------------------------------

-The Splunk iOS Crash Reporting module adds crash reporting to the iOS RUM agent using PLCrashReporter.
+The Splunk iOS Crash Reporting module adds crash reporting to the iOS RUM library using PLCrashReporter.

-.. caution:: Before activating crash reporting in the iOS RUM agent, deactivate any other crash reporting package or library in your application.
+.. caution:: Before activating crash reporting in the iOS RUM library, deactivate any other crash reporting package or library in your application.
 Existing crash reporting functionality might produce unexpected results, including build failures.

-To activate crash reporting in the iOS RUM agent, follow these steps:
+To activate crash reporting in the iOS RUM library, follow these steps:

 1. In Xcode, select :strong:`File`, then :strong:`Add Packages...` or :strong:`File`, then :strong:`Swift Packages`, then :strong:`Add Package Dependency`, and enter the following URL in the search bar: